How to Speed Up Your Speechwriting

 - Thinking in terms of problems and solutions.

 This post will help you to speed up your speechwriting.

 I’ll show you how to write a superb speech in minutes that will fool people into thinking you’ve been practicing for months.

-Every artist, writer, or speaker who just stopped procrastinating and decided to sit down to do some work has uttered the line:
+Every artist, writer, or speaker who stopped procrastinating and sat down to work, has uttered the line:

 “I don’t know where to start!”

 Procrastination is great fun for a while, but when it’s finally time to “put the ass in the seat” as Dorothy Parker once said, where do you begin?